Hopw Does a Search Engine Rank User-Generated Content on Web Pages?

 - Location rank.

 I’ll describe those in more detail below.
-The patent application itself is:
+The user-=generated content patent application is:

 Method and Apparatus for Rating User Generated Content in Search Results